main index Narrative

 The Player Character is, in fact, playing a game that eventually became too real.

 A few months later (which will feel like three years to young children), the kid's mother decides to move house, just to the neighbouring town.
 However, the PC hates this relocation and withdraws further into his fantasy, constructing a similar yet slightly different identity for himself and everyone around him.
-Gary Oak becomes more of a Jerkass and starts actively bullying the PC, so he characterises him as the cruel "Silver".
-The bullies (Team Rocket) continue to harass him, though to a lesser extent.
+Gary Oak becomes more of a Jerkass and starts actively bullying the PC, so he characterizes him as the cruel "Silver".
+The bullies (Team Rocket) continue to harass him, though to a lesser extent (as Giovannni still pities the PC).
 Oak grows more senile in his age, so the PC sees him instead as the bumbling "Professor Elm".
 He continues to make up new "Pokemon", but remains too attached to the old ones, which is why Johto is filled mainly with Gen 1 monsters.
 This yearning to regress reaches its pinnacle at the end, where he runs away from home back to "Kanto", and comes face-to-face with his former self (representing his internal battle with his own past).
 He "defeats" his former self, thus destroying his former childish innocence.

 Worried by the PC's odd behaviour, the mother uproots and moves far away to another region.
 Having lost his attachment to the past, the PC is fine with this, and imagines a whole new world with a whole new set of monsters.
 He becomes even more isolated from society and instead contstructs the rudimentary figure of May as an imaginary friend.
-However, he is asked to leave the field where he plays because the "long grass" is in fact a farmer's crops, so he casts the angry farmers in his mind as Eco Terrorists.
+However, he is asked to leave the field where he plays because the "long grass" is in fact a farmer's crops, so he casts the angry farmers in his mind as Eco-Terrorists.
 He sinks further into his delusion, and the line between fiction and reality begins to blur.
 He is admitted to the mental ward of a hospital, where he meets Wally, a terminally ill boy.
 He befriends Wally and convinces him that his world is real.
 Becoming closer to Wally means he no longer needs his imaginary friend, which is why she disappears and Wally replaces her as the rival.
 However, one day the play-fighting goes too far and the frail Wally is accidentally killed.
 This horrifying event fractures his mind completely, as represented by the extreme weather caused by Groudon/Kyogre.
 The PC and his mother are forced to relocate again.

-This doesn't help though, and the PC simply falls further into his delusions, his expanding mind allowing him to construct a more complex friend for himself in Pearl.
-His mother hires a psychiatrist to try and help - Dr. Cyrus, who diagnoses the PC with advanced schizophrenia and an obsessive compulsion to Catch Em All.
+This doesn't help, though, and the PC simply falls further into his delusions, his expanding mind allowing him to construct a more complex friend for himself in Pearl.
+His mother hires a psychiatrist to try and help — Dr. Cyrus, who diagnoses the PC with advanced schizophrenia and an obsessive compulsion to Catch Em All.
 But the PC does not want to conciously deal with Wally's death and refuses to leave the fantasy world.
-He views the well-intentioned Dr. Cyrus (who just wants to make (your) world a better place) as a Complete Monster Omnicidal Maniac who wants to destroy his world and everything fun in it.
-The NPC characters, such as Cynthia, are more involved than ever before because they're not just neighbours playing along anymore - they are the voices in his head telling him that he has to continue his "quest".
+He views the well-intentioned Dr. Cyrus (who just wants to make (the PC's world) world a better place) as an Omnicidal Maniac who wants to destroy his world and everything fun in it.
+The NPC characters, such as Cynthia, are more involved than ever before because they're not just neighbours playing along anymore — they are the voices in his head telling him that he has to continue his "quest".
 The Distortion World represented the fractured and crazed parts of the PC's mind which Dr. Cyrus hopes to tame, but eventually he gives up and leaves.

-Years later, the PC has grown older but his mind is more broken than ever.
-Eventually the use of stuffed toys was no longer enough to sustain the delusion, and the PC moved on to capturing and "training" real animals.
+Years later, the PC has grown older, but his mind is more broken than ever.
+Eventually, the use of stuffed toys was no longer enough to sustain the delusion, and the PC moved on to capturing and "training" real animals.
 The NSPCA/some equivalent organisation was understandably outraged by this and demanded his arrest, so he cast them as an Animal Wrongs Group with secret evil intentions.
-Bianca was just a Naive Girl who wanted to join in the game - her father's objections to her going on her "Pokemon journey" were really him warning her not to get mixed up with the weird, crazy kid.
-The Yin-Yang legendaries are representative of the two warring parts of his brain: reality .vs. fiction, and he doesn't know which is which any more.
+Bianca was just a Naive Girl who wanted to join in the game — her father's objections to her going on her "Pokemon journey" were really him warning her not to get mixed up with the weird, crazy kid.
+The Yin-Yang legendaries are representative of the two warring parts of his brain: reality vs. fiction, and he doesn't know which is which any more.

 The Sixth Generation games will be set in a high-security mental institution.

-The Running Shoes give you Super Speed.
+The Running Shoes give you Super-Speed.

 Many players wonder how come you cannot run without specific shoes.
 However, who's to say you aren't running already, and the shoes simply let you run faster?